yvesdb/jekyll-now/_drafts/2020-05-28-Deploying Docker containers in Cloud Foundry using a private registry.md

 		"modified_at": "2020-05-28T14:14+0000"
 	}

-Next we'll set 'CF_DOCKER_PASSWORD' to our 'apikey' and then we are ready to deploy using 'iamapikey'
+Next we'll set 'CF_DOCKER_PASSWORD' to our 'apikey' and then we are ready to deploy using 'iamapikey'.

 	# export CF_DOCKER_PASSWORD=Au1--YZ7a3pt2EblHAb28P_55ZDGsLuDug..........
 	# ic cf push ydbtinyapp -o de.icr.io/ydbns/tinyapp:1.0 --docker-username iamapikey